aryamohanan/TraceJS/README.md

 # Instrumentation for Node.js Libraries

 This apllication is a simulation of instrumentation of module tracing in Node.js applications.
-It allows us to capture and log trace data for  few modules.
+It allows us to capture and log trace data for modules.
 It enables us to capture instrumentations written in both commonjs and esm.

-## ESM support
+## Requirements

+- Develop a test application that uses ESM modules to create an express  server that includes a call with `got` and trace the got calls.
+From version 12 got is pure esm, see [releases] (https://github.com/sindresorhus/got/releases/tag/v12.0.0)

+- Implement loading of our instrumentation modules via the `import-in-the-middle`.

+- The application should trace both CommonJS and ESM libraries.

 ### How to rum

+`npm run start`

+Additionaly,

 For nodejs version greater than or equal to 18.19